hyosung11/Launch-School/Courses/JS130/Lesson-2-Advanced-Concepts/notes_edited_20220723.md

 };
 ```

-If we want to call a function before its body is defined, we need to use a function declaration.
+If we want to call a function before its body is defined, we need to *use a function declaration*.

 ### 5.4 Without running the following code, determine what it logs to the console